grnet/synnefo/docs/admin-guide.rst

 networks.

-Cyclades does not include any virtualization software and knows nothing about the low-level VM management operations, e.g. handling of VM creation or migrations among physical nodes.
+Cyclades does not include any virtualization software and knows nothing about the low-level VM management operations, e.g. the handling of VM creation or migrations among physical nodes.
 Instead, Cyclades is the component that handles multiple Ganeti backends and exposes the REST APIs.
 The administrator can expand the infrastructure dynamically either by adding more Ganeti nodes